ChanthMiao/ghc-wiki-mirror/Delayed-substitutions.md

 types in exotic situtions.
 This page explores a design that would address this problem.

+See also
+* #19538 Idea: Annotating Core to avoid unnecessary traversal of large subexpressions

 ### Let-bindings in types

 A starting point might be to allow let-bindings in types